Capitol Reef National Park

 Traveling westbound on Interstate 70: Take Utah State Highway 24 west towards Hanksville (exit 149).
 Stay on Highway 24 for 95 miles to reach the Capitol Reef Park Visitor Center.

 ...a jagged scar where the devil dragged his pitchfork on the way to Las Vegas (a.k.a a monocline — the seam left over when shifting plates lifted one side of a fault 7,000 feet).
 Spend three days absorbing what took 70 million years and two major geologic events to create.

 …more virtuosic than Jack White hisself.
 The Waterpocket fold horizontalizes layers of white Navajo Sandstone, red Wingate, shale and pinkish Entrada Sandstone like an entropic chunk of tipped cake.
 Depending on where you stand, the stripes are half an inch or half a mile wide.
 (You may find the iron in the red rocks magnetizes your camera lens.)

 There are ruined civilizations…

 …both ancient and recent.
 Fremont Indian rock shelters a mile and a thousand years from Mormon settlers’ cabins.
-Pictographs and grinding stones in the cliffs, apple orchards and a one-room schoolhouse in Fruita down below.
+Pictographs and grinding stones in the cliffs; a one-room schoolhouse, flourishing orchards and the Gifford House's homemade pie in Fruita down below.
 See how earlier Utahns lived and see if they didn’t do a few things better than us.

 Narrow rivers cutting gaping Goosenecks.
 Chimney Rock.
 Hickman Bridge.
 Broken towers’ jagged shadows.
 Look deep into the earth’s time and space from this one little foothold on, say, a Tuesday.